olympus-terminal/tools/GreatClaudeConfig.md

 Implementation Steps:

-Runtime Guard:

-Every analysis, plotting, or interpretability script must import and call:

-from DataIntegrityGuard import enforce_data_integrity enforce_data_integrity()

-at the very beginning of execution.

-What the guard does:

-Scans the active script for forbidden functions or modules, including:

-np.linspace, np.random.*, torch.rand*, random.*, faker.*, synthetic*

-Aborts immediately with a clear error message if any are detected.

-Allows exceptions only when the script header contains:

-# ALLOW_SYNTHETIC_FOR_TRAINING

-and when the context is confirmed to be model training or bootstrapping.

 Figure/Analysis Input Validation:

 All data passed to visualization or metrics functions must originate from real files, not in-memory arrays or lists.